Projects per year

 Education/Academic qualification

-Movement Neuroscience, PhD, University of Auckland
+Movement Neuroscience, PhD, The neural basis of preventing movement, University of Auckland

 Award Date: 21 Dec 2007